 The La Esperanza silver-zinc-lead project claims cover 14,916 hectares and are located on the border of Durango and Zacatecas States, 100 kilometres south-southeast of the City of Durango.
 The project is located in a prolific mining district on the important Fresnillo silver trend, 80 kilometres northwest of the Fresnillo mine, and approximately 35 kilometres from Pan American Silver's la Colorada mine, and First Majestic Silver's La Parrilla and Del Toro mines.
 Systematic and comprehensive exploration programs have been conducted on the project, including satellite imaging and high-resolution mapping, 1,330 line-kilometre ZTEM airborne geophysical survey, extensive geological mapping and sampling and 7,728 metres of drilling in 32 diamond drill holes.
-Prior drilling has returned wide high-grade silver-lead-zinc intercepts from the La Esperanza vein, which is open in all directions.
+Prior drilling has returned wide high-grade silver-lead-zinc intercepts from the La Esperanza vein, located in the SE of the project area. that is open in all directions.
 Additional occurrences of silver-lead-zinc vein mineralization have also been identified in the northwest of the project area.
 Two of these have been tested with initial drill programs, which indicated potential for significant silver-lead-zinc mineralization.

-In November 2016, the Company received a drill permit covering up to 30 drill holes in the La Esperanza vein area.
-From December 2016 to April 2017, the Company commenced a drill program for a total of 2,452 metres in eight drill holes to test the La Esperanza vein along strike and to depth from previous drill intercepts.
-All eight drill holes intercepted the La Esperanza vein extending the confirmed envelope to over 400 metres along strike and 425 metres to depth.
+In November 2016, the Company received a drill permit covering up to 30 additional drill holes in the La Esperanza vein area.
+From December 2016 to April 2017, the Company undertook a drill program for a total of 2,452 metres in eight drill holes, testing the La Esperanza vein along strike and to depth beyond previous drill intercepts.
 Results from this program were announced in news releases dated February 9, March 23, April 5, and May 2, 2017.

-The 2016-17 drill program results were particularly encouraging, extending the La Esperanza vein mineralization along strike to the southeast and to the northwest, as well as to depth.
+All eight drill holes intercepted the La Esperanza vein and the results were particularly encouraging, extending the confirmed envelope of the La Esperanza vein to over 400 metres along strike to the southeast and to the northwest, and 425 metres to depth.
 Furthermore, drill hole ES-17-19 returned the highest gold values recorded to date from the La Esperanza vein together with high silver values.
 These results open the La Esperanza vein for further expansion by drilling in both directions along strike and to depth.
-Plans for further drilling were announced by news release dated May 10, 2018.